licheng-xu-echo/SPMS/README.md

 ## Installation

-Execute the command within the project directory ('SPMS' folder), to install `spms` as a package:
+Execute the command within the project directory ('SPMS' folder), to install dependence and install `spms` as a package:

 ```
 conda create -n spms python=3.6